 Cyclecomputers and GPS have different advantages and disadvantages.

 Cyclecomputers are generally inexpensive, compact and light in weight.
 Batteries last for a year or more.
 A cyclecomputer offers speed, distance and time information, but no location information.
 You must depend on a map, cue sheet or your knowledge of the area to chart your course.
-The distance reading is taken directly from the road, and can be very accurate, but it is never exactly repeatable.
+The distance reading is taken directly from the rotation of a bicycle wheel, and can be very accurate, but it is never exactly repeatable.

-GPS not only tells you about distance and speed: it also shows where you are and gives directions.
+GPS tells you about distance and speed, and also shows where you are and gives directions.
 It can display a map, but even if only carried in a chest-level pocket, it can announce route information.
 (The pocket should be zippered.
-A friend of ours bricked his iPhone by dropping it from a pocket into the Atlantic Ocean.
+A friend of ours bricked his iPhone by dropping it into the Atlantic Ocean.
 Salt water and electronics do not go well together!)

-GPS units for use in motor vehicles give directions to a destination, but GPS units and smartphone GPS apps for bicycling can also work with a home computer to upload and download routes, give an estimated time of arrival on the chosen route -- etc. A smartphone can also download directly from the Internet.
+GPS units for use in motor vehicles give directions to a destination, but GPS units and smartphone GPS apps for bicycling can also work with a home computer to upload and download routes, give an estimated time of arrival on the chosen route -- etc. A smartphone can also download directly from the Internet over the cell-hone network

 A GPS unit with a permanently-installed, internal, rechargeable battery is preferable over one with AA cells, which can disconnect due to vibration and lose data.